I’m pretty clueless about laundry.

 When it comes to drying, again, refer to the instructions on the tag.
 (Usually, it will say ‘tumble dry low,’ which means just throw it in the dryer on low heat as opposed to hang-drying.)

-A low heat tumble dry is usually the safest setting for anything you don’t want to shrink.
+A low heat tumble dry is usually the safest setting for any baby clothes you don’t want to shrink.
+If your dryer has a Delicates setting, that’s perfect!
+Permanent Press may be too hot.

 High-heat drying doesn’t really have much of a benefit except it’s usually a lot faster.
 But it’s also a lot more likely to mess up your clothes.